medyassinekhlif/open-generative-studios/README.md

 ---

-## Appendix B — VPO Catalog
+## Appendix B: VPO Catalog

 The VPO (Virtual Playing Orchestra) is a library of sampled orchestral instruments, distributed in SFZ format and readable via an SFZ player.
 It allows orchestral rendering from MIDI data in a DAW.
 In this project, the VPO catalog serves as a reference for validating requested instruments, their tessiture, and their mappings, ensuring direct compatibility with audio rendering.
 The catalog covers orchestral sections: strings, winds, brass, and percussion.

 ---

-## Appendix C — Detailed Music Dictionary
+## Appendix C: Detailed Music Dictionary

 | Term | Definition |
 |------|------------|